metajon/metajon.github.io/_posts/2021-05-25-introducing-simple-machines.md

 author: "metajon"
 ---

-Now that it's summer, lets analyze and describe simple "machines."
+Now that it's Summer, lets analyze and describe simple "machines."

 In this project series I will work through several toy problems in which I characterize machine primitives and think through various ways to describe or simulate them.